AxiomeVI/SpeebrunConsistencyTracker/README.md

 - Completion Rate (a run is considered incomplete if the timer started but the endpoint was never reached)
 - Success Rate (a run is considered successful if the endpoint is reached within the target time)
 - Linear Regression (the slope of the line using Least Square method)

+## Limitations

+- Does not support multiple save states